Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 • Share capital and shareholding structure;

-• Identification, nationality and address details of the shareholders;
+• Identification, nationality, and addresses of the shareholders;

-• Single or multiple shareholding status of the company, including the identification, nationality and address details of the sole shareholder;
+• Single or multiple shareholding status of the company, including (if there is a sole shareholder) the identification, nationality, and address details of such sole shareholder;

-• Identification, nationality, address details and representative authorities of the managers and non-member representatives;
+• Identification, nationality, address and authority of the managers and non-member representatives;

 • Identification of the statutory independent auditor;